Skip to main content

 What Key Skills Are Needed for Success in Environmental Science?

 There are several skills that lend themselves well to an environmental science career.
 One of those skills is a systems-thinking perspective.
-Because the natural environment is comprised of intricate systems, being a systems thinker is essential, according to Tyra Davey, associate dean of science at SNHU.
+Because the natural environment is comprised of intricate systems, being a systems thinker is essential, according to Tyra Davey, an associate dean of science at SNHU.

+Davey, who earned an MS in Atmospheric Science, has also served as a faculty member at SNHU and knows the importance of building key skills in the classroom.
 “It’s also important to be eager to learn and have a growth mindset,” she said.

 An innate curiosity will help you discover the area of the environment that you’re most passionate about so you can begin designing your career.

-Davey recommends talking to as many professionals in the field that you can to learn what it’s like to work in environmental science and how they got to where they are today.
+Davey recommends talking to as many professionals in the field as you can to learn what it’s like to work in environmental science and how they got to where they are today.
 “This field is full of positive people who are eager to share what they’ve learned and will help you find your niche,” she said.

 “If you find yourself taking a critical look at the world around you, asking why or how about a lot of things, this could be a great field for you,” Davey said.

-What Jobs Can I Get with an Environmental Science Degree?
+What Jobs Can I Get With an Environmental Science Degree?

-If you're ready to look at the world in a questioning manner, then you may be ready to pursue a degree in environmental science.
-“That curiosity will open a host of professional opportunities to you,” said Goldsmith.
-Opportunities, according to the U.S. Bureau of Labor Statistics (BLS) such as:
+If you're ready to look at the world in an inquisitive manner, then you may be ready to pursue a degree in environmental science.
+“That curiosity will open a host of professional opportunities to you,” said Goldsmith, who previously served as a scientist-in-residence at Emerson College and has honed her knowledge of the field through her prior work as a Fulbright Scholar in the Congo and as a National Geographic researcher.

-- Environmental Health and Safety Specialist.
-This is a role that could include studying the various ways environmental factors can affect public health.
-This role also could have an educational outreach component.
+• Environmental health and safety specialist.
+It could also include studying the various ways environmental factors can affect public health.
+This role could also have an educational outreach component.

-Careers in environmental science span from teaching and research roles to roles in conservation to natural resource management and more.
-According to Thrippleton-Hunter, there are many options to consider with a degree in environmental science depending on your particular strengths and interests.
-She says:
+According to Thrippleton-Hunter, there are many options to consider with a degree in environmental science, depending on your particular strengths and interests.
+She said:

 According to Goldsmith, additional career options to consider include:

-- Atmospheric scientist and meteorologist: With a median salary of $94,570 per year, according to BLS, this role includes the study, reporting and forecasting of the atmosphere, climate and weather.* While a research career typically needs a graduate degree, there are many opportunities requiring only a bachelor’s degree according to BLS.
+• Atmospheric scientist and meteorologist: With a median salary of $92,860 per year, according to BLS, this role includes the study, reporting and forecasting of the atmosphere, climate and weather.* While a research career typically needs a graduate degree, there are many opportunities requiring only a bachelor’s degree according to BLS.

-- Environmental science and protection technicians: With a median salary of $47,370 per year, according to BLS, this role includes opportunities in consulting, laboratories and the enforcement of government regulations.* While an associate degree is the typical entry-level requirement for jobs in this field, a bachelor’s degree in environmental science can expand your career options, BLS reported.
+• Environmental science and protection technicians: With a median salary of $50,660 per year, according to BLS, this role includes opportunities in consulting, laboratories and the enforcement of government regulations.* While an associate degree is the typical entry-level requirement for jobs in this field, a bachelor’s degree in environmental science can expand your career options, BLS reported.

 And, of course, no discussion of environmental science would be complete without mentioning the importance of careers in climate change, which often fall under the umbrella of atmospheric scientists.

-“With our continued focus on the quality of air and drinking water, on the impact of climate change, and on sustainable agriculture and green energy, the market in these areas is set to grow,” Thrippleton-Hunter said.
+“With our continued focus on the quality of air and drinking water, on the impact of climate change and on sustainable agriculture and green energy, the market in these areas is set to grow,” Thrippleton-Hunter said.

 The field of environmental science is growing precisely because there is a great need for this critical work.
 “It’s never been more important that we have highly skilled environmental professionals who are passionately advocating for the health of our planet,” Davey said.